tbensky/PiNN_Projectile/readme.md

 ## Data

-Here, we pull projectile data from a known system that was solved numerically using simple Euler steps with a small time constant.
-The initial condition of the projectile were
+Here, we pull projectile data from a known system that was solved numerically using Euler steps with a small time step.
+The initial condition of the projectile were:

  * $v$= 30 m/s
  * $\theta$ = $70^\circ$